 According to the 2018 Chubb Cyber Risk Survey, only 33% of respondents said their company had implemented some type of annual security awareness training company-wide.
 To ensure you and your employees are making intelligent security decisions, it's critical that organizations build a cybersecurity culture.
 To help you in this transition, we've detailed five key ways to develop a culture of cybersecurity.

 1. Shifting Your Risk Mindset: The Human Element

-According to the 2018 Verizon Data Breach Investigations Report (DBIR), 17% (one in five) of data breaches were the result of employee error.
-The study also reported that phishing continues to dupe users — on average, 4% of the victims will click in any given phishing attack.
+According to the 2020 Verizon Data Breach Investigations Report (DBIR), 32% of data breaches were caused by internal employees for some industries.
+The study also reported that phishing attacks continue to dupe users and employee error, such as not implementing access controls on databases, lead to increased vulnerabilities and data leaks.
 Phishing is a popular social engineering method, during which cybercriminals send email scams in an attempt to trick victims into providing credentials and sensitive business information.

 Rethinking risk helps firms realize the opportunity in designing an efficient cybersecurity program that will please regulators, entice investors and empower employees.
 Company leadership must manifest a complete buy-in to establishing cybersecurity as a top-line priority, and employees must get on board to build their conversance and understanding of these risks, how to address them and security best practices.

 2. Inspire Ownership: The Onus is on All EmployeesAcross an organization, cybersecurity should be a shared responsibility.
 A firm's personnel– its employees, consultants, contractors and other agents — must understand how significant cybersecurity is to your bottom line and reputation.
 Furthermore, they should serve as the organization's first line of defense against cyber threats.

 Albeit, how does an organization inspire employees to take ownership of security?